ieeeupsb/workshop_STM32/guides/ex1-blink.md

 ![IDE CubeMX](figs/ide_MX.png)

 This is were you do all the peripheral configurations, you can do it in the code but here you can see all the options check if your configurations are ok.
-Here you can for example turn an analog pin on and set its sampling time, for example, if you have two analog signals you can configure to sample the first signal 10 times per second and the second one 2 times per second.
+Here you can for example turn an analog pin on and set its sampling time, and if you have two analog signals you can configure to sample the first signal 10 times per second and the second one 2 times per second.
 This lets you give priorities to the analog signals you have.
 Impressed?!
-This only scratches the surface of what you can do with this microcontroller!

 Now let's learn to walk before we can run.
 Let's try to make the LED already included in the STM32 blink.
 As you an see in the board the LED has the following marking **PC13** next to it.